freenas/freenas-docs/userguide/storage.rst

-*/mnt/betavol/repluser* in the :guilabel:`Create Home Directory In` field, enter *Replication Dedicated User* for the :guilabel:`Full Name`, and set the :guilabel:`Disable password login` checkbox.
+*/mnt/betavol/repluser* in the :guilabel:`Create Home Directory In` field, enter *Replication Dedicated User* for the :guilabel:`Full Name`, and set the :guilabel:`Disable password login` option.
 Leave the other fields at their default values.
 Click :guilabel:`OK` to create the user.

 A dataset with the same name as the original must be created on the